New The Ultimate Guide to AI Max: 1 year of AI Max for Google Search

 EXECUTIVE SUMMARY

-Macro-Trend Analysis: Engagement vs. Intent
+Macro-Trend Analysis: Ad Engagement vs. Purchase Intent

 The Engagement-Conversion Disconnect

-Campaign Funnel Realignment
+Campaign Funnel Positioning

 External Market Drivers